MatousAc/acHybl/resources.md

 	*About*: theological argument favouring a Christian view affirming same-sex marriage.
 Goes through the six "clobber verses" that mention homosexuality and explains the misconceptions Christians have had about them over the centuries.
 	*Theological Perspective*: Sex difference is not part of what marriage is.
 The prohibitive laws do not apply to modern people.
 Verses on homosexuality are mistranslated and originally addressed gang rape, pederasty and other forms of inflicting status sexually.
 	*Opinion*: Makes very good points.
 Overall unconvincing to me personally because Vine's fails to show how gay marriage fits God's design in creation.
 He only unclobbers the texts.
+* **Is God Anti-Gay?**
+	Sam Alberry | ★☆☆☆☆
+	*About*:
+	*Theological Perspective*:
+	*Opinion*: He starts out with Biblical teaching.
+The second chapter is full of traditional arguments over the six clobber passages that are somewhat lame, and sprinkled with logical falacies.
+I've read plenty of rebuttals to the types of arguments Sam makes.
+For a relatively recent book, this instantly feels unresearched, generic, and uninformative to me personally.

 ### books I want to read
 * **People to Be Loved**